Double Your Content Impact: The Ultimate Guide to Tracking the ROI of Your Content Marketing Strategy

-I. Understanding Content Marketing ROI
+I. Content Marketing ROI Explained

-Align content goals with business objectives
+You won’t know if your content goals align with business objectives

-B. What ROI Means in Content Marketing
+B. The Meaning of ROI in Content Marketing

 Website traffic